Chronic lymphocytic leukemia

-In patients with significant signs or symptoms, treatment can involve chemotherapy, immunotherapy, or chemoimmunotherapy.
-The most appropriate treatment is based on the individual's age, physical condition, and whether they have the del(17p) or TP53 mutation.
+Asymptomatic patients of CLL are often managed by watchful waiting and monitoring for infections.
+There is currently no evidence that early intervention can alter the course of the disease.
+Those with significant symptoms are treated with chemotherapy, immunotherapy, or a combination of both, depending on the individual's age, physical condition, and whether they have the del(17p) or TP53 mutations.